KamWithK/exSTATic/README.md

 # Manual Data Overrides

-If you'd like to bring old data into exSTATic or modify the records in any way simply use teh built in import/export buttons on the VN tracker UI (this works for all media forms).
+If you'd like to bring old data into exSTATic or modify the records in any way simply use the built in import/export buttons on the VN tracker UI (this works for all media forms).
 Data should be formatted as csv and must look identical to the export (look at an export to see how it should look, some columns may be ignored).

 # Mokuro Integration Notes